siddhesh1996/To-do/README.md

-## Simple To-Do application using React Hooks (useEffect) and Typescript
+## Simple To-Do application using React Hooks and Typescript

 This application runs locally with no integration of backend